A Unifying Model of Genome Evolution Under Parsimony: Results

 For these simulations the minimum rearrangement cost of any sampled AVG is often close or equal to $r_l(G)$, while the maximum rearrangement cost of any sampled AVG is generally slightly greater than $r_u(G)$.
 Notably, we found that AVG extensions sometimes had lower cost than the original simple history, this occurring because of the information loss that resulted from reducing $\textbf{H}$ to $G$.

 Repeating these experiments with histories that started with 10 root vertices in the simple history, but which were otherwise simulated identically, demonstrates that the naive random search procedure implemented here fails to find reasonable histories within a set of only 20,000 random samples (data not shown), so, as might be expected, more intelligent sampling strategies will be needed to find parsimonious interpretations of even moderately complex datasets.
+However, with more efficient sampling algorithms, a history graph sampling algorithm could be applied to find solutions to various established parsimony problems, such as the DCJ median problem, or be used for less explored problems, such as the inference of gene trees incorporating synteny information.